sarapohland/parce-nav/README.md

 python navigation/perception/competency/visualize.py regional --test_data lunar-nav --model_dir models/lunar-nav/classify/ --decoder_dir models/lunar-nav/inpaint/
 ```

 The argument test_data is used to indicate which dataset should be used for visualization, which should be lunar-nav if you are using the default evaluation dataset.
 The argument model_dir is used to specify where your trained classification model was saved, and decoder_dir is used to specify where your trained image inpainting model was saved.
+You can optionally use the use_gpu flag if you want to visualize the competency maps using a GPU.
 This script will save figures of the input image, true labeled image (with the labels from 5g), and the regional competency model predictions to subfolders (id and ood) in a folder called competency in decoder_dir.

 ## 6) Estimate Vehicle Dynamics Model

 ### 6a.
+Download the model file

+To replicate the results presented in the paper, download the husky file from the `dynamics` folder available [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link).
+Create a folder called `dynamics` in the  main directory (`parce`) and place the dataset file you downloaded into this folder.
+If you simply want to use the default Husky dynamics model, you can skip to step 7.
+If you want to train a new dynamics model, proceed through the rest of the substeps in this section.

+### 6b.
 Define the controller parameters

 To estimate a model of the vehicle dynamics, you will need to collect data of the vehicle running under a random walk controller.
 Before doing so, you must specify the parameters for the random walk controller in a configuration file like the examples given in `navigation/control/configs/`.

 For now, you only need to specify use_sim, vehicle, and time_limit under the environment section.
 The parameter use_sim indicates whether trials are being run in simulation or on a physical platform, vehicle specifies which vehicle model should be used (e.g., husky, spot, warty), and time_limit indicates the amount of time allocated for vehicle data collection.
 You also need to specify the vehicle odometry topic (odom_topic) and velocity command topic (cmd_topic) under the topics section.
 Finally, under the controller section, you must specify cmd_rate, u_low, and u_high.
 The parameters u_low and u_high are the minimum and maximum velocities (lin is linear velocity and ang is turn rate) of an action, and the cmd_rate is the rate at which the control runs (in Hz).

-### 6b.
+### 6c.
 Collect data under random walk controller

 To collect data of the vehicle dynamics in the lunar simulation, first bring up the lunar simulation: